Supporting Australia’s regions to manage established pest animals and weeds

 Key Activities: This project developed information products to assist landholders to accurately identify key weed species and delivered training for use of a mapping and reporting application for Weeds of National Significance in Western Australia.

 Accelerating capacity for Western Weeds of National Significance control through collaboration and innovation

 Target Species: Western Australian Weeds of National Significance

-Key Activities: This project will build landholder capacity through disseminating information and extension products that outline best practice for target Weeds of National Significance species, conducting field days and demonstration activities and training weed contractors.
+Key Activities: This project built landholder capacity through disseminating information and extension products that outline best practice for target Weeds of National Significance species, conducting field days and demonstration activities and training weed contractors.

 Boosting state-wide community-led control of feral pigs